ruby-hyperloop/todo-tutorial/story.md

 ```
 Now we can say `Todo.all`, `Todo.completed`, and `Todo.active`, and get the desired subset of Todos.
 You might want to try it now in the hyper-console or the rails console.  *Note: if you use the rails console you will have to do a `reload!` to load the changes to the model.*

 Having the application display different data (or whole different components) based on the URL is called routing.
 Rails also has routing, but in our case we are letting our Hyperloop application take care of routing, so the first step is to tell rails to simply accept any url as valid, and pass it to our `App` component.
+If you look at the rails route file (config/routes.rb) you will see this line: `get '/(*other)', to: 'hyperloop#app'` which is routing all requests to our App component.

 So the next step is have our top level `App` component *route* the URL, and the `Index` component react to changes in the URL.
 Change `App` to look like this:
 ```ruby